MaroSalah02/Image_Recognizer/README.md

 ### Training the Model

 To train the model, use the `train.py` script.
 You need to specify the path to the data directory and other optional parameters like architecture, epochs, learning rate, etc.
+For example, I have tested the algorithm on identifying various fish photos and species and trained the model first.
+After that, I have used the trained model to predict species of the fish.

 #### Example Command